Learning to Clarify: Multi-turn Conversations with Action-Based Contrastive Self-Training

-Neural approaches to building mixed-initiative conversational agents typically consist of two core components: an understanding and planning module (e.g., a binary prediction task to determine whether to ask a clarifying question or provide an answer), and a generation module which can be controlled at a pragmatic level using the output of the planning module \citep{chen2022seamlessly, chen2017deep, qian2022database, yu2017situated} (e.g., forming an utterance which follows the action prescribed by the aforementioned prediction task). \\ \textbf{Generation:} Many existing works focus on novel training methodologies to improve conditional generation as a complement to planning, with approaches such as multi-objective SFT \cite{chen2022seamlessly, wen2016conditional} or introducing specialized embeddings for control codes~\cite{keskar2019ctrl}.
-In recent years, LLMs have vastly improved performance in pragmatically-controlled generation~\cite{chen2023controllable}, but all of these approaches still depend on conversational planning.
-Planning remains a difficult task -- natural interaction is not deterministic and often requires long-horizon planning. \\ \textbf{Planning:} The planning task can be viewed as a stochastic Markov Decision Process~\cite{wang2020task, yang2021multi,yu2023prompt} in which some dialogue state is drawn from a potentially unknown distribution, given the previous dialogue state and an imposed action.
-However, the action itself is not literally presented to the interacting parties; rather, an action is a low-dimensional representation of the pragmatic intent behind a given dialogue utterance (i.e., a dialogue act~\cite{sadek1991dialogue, stolcke2000dialogue,wu2023diacttod,yu2021midas}).
-As such, training planning modules often requires complex long-horizon reasoning and simulation to estimate the responses and intents of each interacting party.
-Many such efforts have examined combining neural models with search algorithms~\cite{cheng-etal-2022-improving, vath2023conversational, yu2023prompt} and simulation~\cite{deng2023plug, wang-etal-2020-task, yu2023prompt}.
-However, not only do such modular approaches often incur high computational overhead~\cite{yu2023prompt}, but they result in error propagation while not directly optimizing for response quality itself.
-In hopes of mitigating these concerns, we propose directly optimizing dialogue action planning as an implicit subtask of response generation in mixed-initiative conversation contexts, as we discuss in Section~\ref{sec:method}.
+\paragraph{Generation} Many existing works focus on novel training methodologies to improve conditional generation as a complement to planning, with approaches such as multi-objective SFT \citep{chen2022seamlessly, wen2016conditional} or introducing specialized embeddings for control codes~\citep{keskar2019ctrl}.
+LLMs have vastly improved performance in pragmatically-controlled generation~\citep{chen2023controllable}, but all of these approaches still depend on conversational planning.
+Planning remains a difficult task -- natural interaction is not deterministic and often requires long-horizon planning. \paragraph{Planning} The planning task can be viewed as a stochastic Markov Decision Process~\citep{wang2020task, yang2021multi,yu2023prompt} in which some dialogue state is drawn from a potentially unknown distribution, given the previous dialogue state and an imposed action.
+However, the action itself is not literally presented to the interacting parties; rather, an action is a low-dimensional representation of the pragmatic intent carried by a given dialogue utterance (i.e., a dialogue act~\cite{sadek1991dialogue, stolcke2000dialogue,wu2023diacttod,yu2021midas}).
+As such, training planning modules often requires complex long-horizon reasoning and simulation to model the responses and intents of each interacting party.
+Such efforts have examined combining neural models with search algorithms~\citep{cheng-etal-2022-improving, vath2023conversational, yu2023prompt} and simulation~\citep{deng2023plug, wang-etal-2020-task, yu2023prompt}.
+However, such modular approaches can incur high computational overhead~\citep{yu2023prompt} and may result in error propagation while not directly optimizing for response quality itself.
+We propose directly optimizing dialogue action planning as an implicit subtask of response generation in mixed-initiative conversation contexts, as we discuss in Sec.~\ref{sec:method}.